-This is one of my favorite exercises and muscle groups to work.
+This is one of my favorite exercises and muscle groups to work with.
 Because they are actually one of the only opposing muscle groups of the chest, it’s important to have strong rear delts.
-For the exercise, sit to where your legs are at a 90 degree angle (sitting a little higher than pictured).
+For the exercise, sit to where your legs are at a 90-degree angle (sitting a little higher than pictured).
 Bring the weight up, pinching your rhomboids and shoulder blades together, really focusing on the rear deltoids.

 You can switch it up and use either grip shown (palms facing down or palms facing out)!
 Once again lead with the elbows, not the wrists.

 This is another great exercise for working the rear delts.
 I wrap the band around both of my hands to increase the resistance and get a better workout.

 Begin with your arms extended out in front of you and move your hands (keeping the elbows extended) out laterally towards your sides, touching the band to your chest trying to pinch your shoulder blades together.

 To really put you over the top and get that heart rate elevated we have the squat punch.
 Now, this exercise doesn’t exclusively work the shoulders – it also works the entire upper body and your legs as well.
 You basically get in the squatting stance (feet shoulder-width apart) and lower yourself down 3/4 the way into your squat and hold it.

 Hold this for at least 30 seconds, during which you punch holding your dumbbells in hand!
 This will smoke the quads and your upper body – plus its great stress relief!

 The go-to exercise of the trap exercises (the muscle that gets mainly worked during a shoulder massage, connects to the neck).
 For this traps workout, begin with your arms and shoulders at a neutral height and palms facing your body.
 Elevate your shoulders as high as possible to lift up the weight (keeping the arms extended the whole time), really squeezing the traps.